 Yale welcomed a truly diverse class of 350 students for the class of 2023 this year, and they wasted no time kicking off the 21-month program.
 Yale has moved well beyond the conventional case-based style of teaching, employing a whole team of people both at the university and in the wider Global Network for Advanced Management (GNAM) network of over 30 international schools to put together its unique “raw” cases.
-Rather than tidy, paper-based cases, students are presented with a mass of information in a number of media such as video, news reports, interviews, and data; there is, by design, too much for any individual to absorb, meaning that students are forced to work in teams to create a coherent analysis all completed in 72 credit units or 624 instruction hours.
+Rather than tidy, paper-based cases, students are presented with a mass of information in a number of media such as video, news reports, interviews, and data.
+There is by design too much for any individual to absorb, meaning that students are forced to work in teams to create a coherent analysis all completed in 72 credit units or 624 instruction hours.
 The point, of course, is to mimic the way information presents itself, and the way people make decisions, in the real world.

-Of course, part of this focus teamwork is the idea of leadership, which is also central to this MBA.
+Of course, leadership is also central to this MBA.
 At Yale SOM, they look at developing leadership in four dimensions: individual, which involves developing skills and knowledge, but also understanding your own strengths and limitations and ways to persuade and influence others; working in, and leading, teams; seeing an organization as a whole, rather than broken down by geography or function; and being aware of global challenges such as inequality and climate change.

 Students are required to complete a summer internship between their first and second year.
 As for co-curricular activities, the SOM hosts student-led conferences and case competitions at the school annually.
 The SOM also houses multiple research and learning centers where students can get involved, such as the Center for Customer Insights, the Program on Social Enterprise, the International Center for Finance, the Center for Business and the Environment, the Program on Entrepreneurship, and many more.